 After choosing a size, it’s on to the connectivity question.
 This is pretty simple, but there are some confusing terms thrown around, so let’s start basic.

-Every iPad model ever built offers WiFi connectivity to the internet, so you can connect to your home network, your office network, a local coffee shop, etc. But you can also buy an upgraded cellular model – called LTE – that receives wireless data from AT&T or Verizon (for a monthly fee).
+Every iPad model ever built offers WiFi connectivity to the internet, so you can connect to your home network, your office network, a local coffee shop, etc. But you can also buy an upgraded LTE/5G cellular model that receives wireless data from a carrier like AT&T or Verizon (for a monthly fee).

 The benefit to pilots with the cellular model is that it also contains an internal GPS receiver, which is useful for showing your aircraft’s position on aviation map applications (although it has some minor limitations).
 The cellular model also allows you to download weather and file flight plans on the go, but don’t count on this cellular data connection to work in the air.
 In our experience, it just isn’t reliable.
 It’s also technically illegal.